-The preparation of financial statements in conformity with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated
+The preparation of financial statements in conformity with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+Actual results may be different from those estimates.

-The following schedule provides the details of the Company's expenditures on its exploration and evaluation projects for the years ended June 30, 2017 and 2016.
+The following schedule provides the details of the Company's expenditures on its exploration and evaluation projects for the years ended June 30, 2018 and 2017.